Four-dimensional regular black strings in bilocal gravity: Introduction

-Regarding low dimensional gravity, in Ref. \cite{jhep2000 b} it has been found that large black holes on a brane with a negative cosmological constant agree exactly with the 2+1 dimensional BTZ solution \cite{BTZ}.
+Regarding low dimensional gravity, in Ref. \cite{jhep2000 b} it has been found that large black holes on a {2-brane} with a negative cosmological constant agree exactly with the 2+1 dimensional BTZ solution.
 Such black-holes are not localized on the brane but extend across the fourth dimension giving rise to a BTZ black string.
 When the size of the extra dimension is finite, large black holes on the brane correspond to black strings in the bulk.
 This is what one expects from a standard Kaluza-Klein compactification.
 For smaller masses, we have two different black hole solutions in which the horizon does not reach the second brane.
 In both cases, the solution looks like the BTZ black hole with correction terms that fall off exponentially in the proper distance.
 For black holes on asymptotically flat two-branes, it was shown that the mass measured asymptotically on the brane agreed with a four dimensional thermodynamic mass obtained by integrating the relation $dM = TdS$ in the bulk \cite{jhep2000 a}.
 After that, Emparan, Horowitz and Myers have shown that the same is true for black holes on asymptotically AdS3 branes.

-The paper is organized as follows: In section II we obtain the bilocal solution of a four-dimensional black string and discuss its properties, such as horizons, Hawking temperature, mass remnant, and energy conditions.
-In section III, we find the stationary bilocal black string solution and in section IV we present our conclusions.
+The paper is organized as follows: In section II we obtain the bilocal solution of a four-dimensional black string and discuss its properties, such as horizons, Hawking temperature, mass remnant, energy conditions and a stationary solution for a spinning black string.
+In section III we present our conclusions.